Career Advice

 3. You Don’t Manage Your Time:

-• Use the “one a day method” which is to submit at least one job application a day through one of the sites mentioned in item #2 above.
+job application a day through one of the sites mentioned in item #2 above. - Balance your time by alternating your

-• Balance your time by alternating your job search resource (company career sites, job search boards, recruiters, and your network).
+job search resources (company career sites,job search boards, recruiters, and your network).

 4. “More” is not always Better:

-While I strongly believe that the more people who know you are looking for a job, the better your chances for finding a job, I don’t believe that you should use any of the services that “blast” or mass deliver your resume to hundreds or thousands of potential employers.
-This method is likely to result in your resume looking spam.
+While I strongly believe that the more people who know you are looking for a job, the better your chances of finding a job, I don’t believe that you should use any of the services that “blast” or mass deliver your resume to hundreds or thousands of potential employers.
+This method is likely to result in your resume looking like spam.
 Targeted search (applying for specific opportunities) is still the best method.
 This allows you to personalize your application (by using a specific cover letter) and control the distribution of your resume (what would happen if your current boss was on the mass mailing list?).

 5. Your Resume has Errors (or Worse):